Belarus blocks Lukashenko rival from presidential vote | DW | 14.07.2020

 No rivals for presidency

-The businessman was widely seen as incumbent Alexander Lukashenko's main rival for the presidential post.
+The businessman was widely seen as incumbent Lukashenko's main rival for the presidential post after he gained the necessary 100,000 valid signatures from supporters to run in the election.

-Lukashenko has held the presidency since the office was established in 1994.
-But support for him among the public is low.
+A Babariko representative said the accusations were part of a criminal case that has not yet been heard.

+The commission on Tuesday also rejected the candidacy of Valery Tsepkalo another popular opposition figure and a former ambassador to Washington, citing a lack of valid signatures.

 In June, Minsk became the center for anti-government protesters who took to the streets of the capital chanting "psycho 3%" — referring to an online opinion poll showing just 3% support for Lukashenko and his dismissal of the coronavirus pandemic as a mere "psychosis."

+Lukashenko has refused to impose a strict coronavirus lockdown in the country and is going ahead with elections despite the country of over 9 million people confirming more than 65,000 coronavirus cases.

-In response, Lukashenko shut down the internet and sent police to arrest demonstrators and journalists.
+In response to the protests, Lukashenko shut down the internet and sent police to arrest demonstrators and journalists.

 There are now no obstacles to Lukashenko's presidential bid.